 Conclusion: The findings of this study indicate that consumers generate similar attitudes toward the sustainable product, regardless of whether the different content marketing strategies on social media have a clear intent to advertise and are earned versus owned, leading to greater purchase intention.
 However, the brand-generated post was perceived to be more credible than the sponsored and non-sponsored Influencer posts, resulting in the lowest level of reactance.
 The source credibility did not differ between the sponsored and non-sponsored Influencer posts.
 There was also a significant difference in the brand trust.
 Therefore, retailers and brands, especially unknown or start-up brands, who want to advertise sustainable products on social media are advised to create brand-generated Instagram content as a more effective way to increase purchase intention.
 This study provides important insights on how sustainable products are perceived through Instagram-based advertisements.

 Plante, Eilleen R., "Can Marketing Content Strategies Help Promote Sustainability On Social Media?: Comparing the Effectiveness of Owned Versus Earned Endorsement" (2021).
-University Honors Program Theses.
+Honors College Theses.
 522.